Describing Your Data

 Related Identifiers: Provide links to resources related to the dataset.
 If a DOI (digital object identifier) is available, provide the DOI (e.g. https://doi.org/10.1000/182); otherwise, a URL is sufficient.
 For each related resource, select the relationship between the dataset and the related resource from the dropdown menu.

 - this dataset cites: The dataset cites the related resource.
-This includes related resources that are listed in the README file (for example, a paper describing a data collection methodology).
+This includes related resources that are listed in the README file (for example, a paper describing a protocol).
+This relation type is often used for a related resource which describes a methodology in general terms, published before the dataset being deposited was collected.
+For a related paper that analyzes the dataset and describes the methodology, use “this dataset is cited by”.

 - this dataset is a supplement to: The dataset supplements the related resource.
 This includes publications that analyze the dataset, but do cite the dataset (for example, if the paper was published before the dataset was made available in FRDR).